brandsimon/verity-squash-root/Readme.md

 pacman -S age
 verity-squash-root --ignore-warnings create-keys
 ```
- - Create directories `/boot/efi` and `/mnt/root`
+ - Mount your EFI partition and [configure](#configuration) it.
+ - Add your EFI partition to `/etc/fstab`.
- - Make sure your EFI parition is big enough (1 GB recommended)
+ - Make sure your EFI parition is big enough (1 GB recommended).
- - Mount your EFI partition to `/boot/efi` and configure it in fstab file
+ - Create directory `/mnt/root`.
- - Mount your root-partition to `/mnt/root` and configure it in fstab file
+ - Mount your root-partition to `/mnt/root` and configure it in fstab file.
  - Configure your kernel cmdline  (see: [Configuration](#configuration))
  - Exclude every directory not wanted in the squashfs in the config file (`EXCLUDE_DIRS`)
  - Configure a bind-mount for every excluded directory from `/mnt/root/...`